Star Ocean: The Last Hope: Music

+Reception

-ReceptionFamitsu awarded the game a total of 34/40, composed of a 9/9/8/8 score.
+Famitsu awarded the game a total of 34/40, composed of a 9/9/8/8 score.

-Overall, the game was far better received than Square Enix's other early seventh generation RPGs such as Infinite Undiscovery and The Last Remnant, both of which had mixed reviews from critics.
+Overall, the game was better received than Square Enix's other early seventh generation RPGs such as Infinite Undiscovery and The Last Remnant, both of which had mixed reviews from critics.
 IGN awarded the game a score of 8.0.
-In its review, IGN stated that despite the rough pacing in the storyline that could be told in a much more engaging manner, tri-Ace and Square Enix's latest RPG holds together quite well with action-packed gameplay.
+In its review, IGN said that despite the rough pacing in the storyline that could be told in a much more engaging manner, tri-Ace and Square Enix's latest RPG holds together quite well with action-packed gameplay.
 One of the small annoyances encountered during the game is the disc-swapping, which requires players to switch discs if they need to travel between planets later in the game.
 The review also feels that the Japanese voice track should have been included as an option in the North American version, as the English voice track and lip-syncing was criticized.
 IGN gave The Last Hope International an 8.5, applauding the inclusion of the Japanese voices, and the original anime portraits.
 X-Play gave The Last Hope 4 out of 5, stating that the story is epic, engaging and well-paced from start to finish, and combat is frantic, complex and smooth.
 X-Play criticized the game for having bad voice acting, and objectives that aren't always clear to lead the player.
 TeamXbox awarded the game with a score of 8.5, praising the balanced and addictive combat which allows the player to bring both strategy and gaming skill to the fray.
-The Official Xbox Magazine gives a score of 8.5, citing the addictive mix of combat, quests and storyline as a plus, but criticizes the long stretch of cutscenes and a lack of save points around.
+The Official Xbox Magazine gives a score of 8.5, citing the addictive mix of combat, quests and storyline as a plus, but criticizes the long stretch of cutscenes and a lack of save points around.GameZone's Steven Hopper gave The Last Hope International an 8.5/10, praising the minor enhancements and additional content such as an inclusion of the Japanese voice track, and called it the definitive version of The Last Hope, and a worthy purchase for RPG fans.
+This sentiment was also echoed by other reviewers such as PixlBit who gave the score 4/5 and 1UP.com who gave it B rating.